AndrewstheBuilder/andrewsthebuilder.github.io/_posts/2024-05-03-welcome-to-my-blog.md

 - **Learning Path**: Documenting the resources, courses, and methodologies I find effective as I learn more about data science and AI.
 - **Project Showcases**: Details of projects I am working on, including the challenges I face and how I solve them.
-- **Technology Reviews**: Evaluations of tools and technologies as I apply them in real-world scenarios.
-- **Thought Leadership**: My perspectives on where the field is heading and how it can impact our world.

 Thank you for joining me on this journey.
 I am excited to learn and grow in this new field, and I hope you find the content here insightful and inspiring.